cfrab/biohackathon-projects-2021/projects/30/README.md

 ### Lead(s)

+Charlotte Fraboulet, charlotte.fraboulet@owkin.com
 Alessandro Riccombeni, riccomba@amazon.com
-Co-lead: Torsten Haferlach, torsten.haferlach@mll.com
-Co-lead: Charlotte Fraboulet, charlotte.fraboulet@owkin.com

 ## Expected outcomes

-1) Application of a new machine learning-based solution for classification and prognosis of leukemias and lymphomas.
+1) Application of a new machine learning-based solution for classification and prognosis of breast cancer
 2) Benchmarking and validation of a ML solution based on a curated dataset.
 3) Learning and training in using AWS cloud services for compute, machine learning and high performance compute.

 ## Expected audience

-Subject matter experts in oncology (leukemia), imaging and genomics.
+Subject matter experts in oncology (breast cancer), digital pathology

 Software engineers or bioinformaticians familiar with using AWS (training materials can be recommended if needed, before the event) and services for HPC and Machine Learning.